chrisgrieser/alfred-pass/README.md

    gpgconf --kill gpg-agent # restart the agent
    ```

-> **Note**
-> When admitted to the Alfred Gallery, the workflow auto-updates via Alfred's
-> workflow-update mechanism.

 ## Configuration
 This workflow is reads all your `PASSWORD_STORE_*` environment variables that
 have been added to your `~/.zshenv`.
 This means that most configuration is done